 This soft chapati recipe involves only three steps.
 You need to climb over a small learning curve, but it is relatively easy once you have mastered it.

 Note: This chapati recipe comes with a video demonstration.
-Please watch the video, especially the knead and cooking steps.
+Please watch the video, especially the kneading and cooking steps.

 1. Knead the chapati dough

 - The amount of water required depends on the type of flour used.
-It should be conservative to avoid it from becoming too wet and sticky.
+It should use just enough water to avoid getting too wet and sticky.
 You can reserve a teaspoon of water for each 100g of flour and add it to the dough while kneading if it is too dry.
-Once you have fixed the formula, you can, of course, add the exact amount without hesitation.
-In this chapati recipe, I use 75ml of water for 100g of the atta flour brand.
+Once you have fixed the formula, you can add the exact amount without hesitation.
+This chapati recipe uses 75ml of water for 100g of atta flour.

-- Combine all the ingredients, then knead it until it picks up all the flour sticking on the mixing bowl.
+- Combine all the ingredients, then knead it until it picks up all the flour sticking to the mixing bowl.

-- Continue kneading until it looks like plasticine, which you can leave an impression on it with your finger.
+- Continue kneading until it looks like plasticine; you can leave an impression on it with your finger.

 - The easiest way is to knead it by pressing the dough with the knuckles and folding it to half after flattening it.

 - The kneading process takes about five minutes for a small dough made with 100g of flour.
-When you can make a clear indented mark on the dough’s surface with your fingers, it is done.
+It is done when you can make a clear indented mark on the dough’s surface with your fingers.

 Divide the dough into portions

-- The dough that I make is between 40g to 45g each, making chapati 6 to 7 inches in diameter.
-You can either divide the dough first or after resting for twenty minutes, which will not affect the outcome.
+- The dough I make is between 40g to 45g each, making chapati 6 to 7 inches in diameter.
+You can divide the ball of dough into equal pieces first or after resting for twenty minutes, which will not affect the outcome.

-- Apply some oil on the top of the dough to prevent it from drying.
+- Apply cooking oil on the top of the dough to prevent it from drying.
 Cover it with a damp cloth and let it relax for fifteen to twenty minutes.

 2. The best way to roll the chapati dough

-We need to roll the dough to become a circle that looks attractive and puffs up perfectly during cooking.
+We must roll the dough to become an attractive circle and puff up perfectly during cooking.
 There is no fixed way to do it, but the following method is one of the best ways to keep it close to a circle while rolling.
-I must admit that I am not making chapati as regularly as many other people, who are experts in creating the perfect shape chapati.
-My goal is to clearly explain that anyone, including the first-timer, can make it with minimum practice and testing.
+I must admit that I am not making chapati as regularly as others who are experts in creating the perfect shape chapati.
+I aim to clearly explain that anyone, including the first-timer, can make it with minimum practice and testing.
 (Please watch the embedded video for the demonstration.)

 Here are the steps:

-- Flour the work surface heavily and brush off the excess with your hand or the pastry cutter.
+- Flour the flat surface heavily and brush off the excess with your hand or the pastry cutter.
 This step prevents the chapati from sticking on the surface and the rolling pin while rolling out.
-Both pastry mat or a chopping board made with wood are te good working surface for this purpose.
+A pastry mat and a chopping board made with wood is the good working surfaces for this purpose.

 - The chapati dough is soft and stretchable after resting.
-Roll each dough between two palms into a smooth ball, then flatten with your palm.
+Roll each dough into a smooth ball between two palms, then flatten with your palm.

 - Dip the dough into some flour and shake off the excess.

-- However, if you feel this method is too complicated, you can use any method as long as it forms a circle of even thickness.
+- However, if you feel this method is too complicated, you can use any method if it forms a circle of even thickness.

 3. Cook the chapati on the tawa

-Cooking the chapati is easier than rolling the dough, but there are a few points to note to make sure the chapati puff up like an air pillow on the tawa.
-(That is the most spectacular and fun part of playing food in the kitchen.)
+Cooking the chapati is easier than rolling the dough, but there are a few points to note to ensure the chapati puffs up like an air pillow on the tawa.
+(That is the most spectacular and fun part of playing with food in the kitchen.)

 Meanwhile, let me explain the entire process in detail.

 - A simple way to check whether it is sufficiently hot is to splash a few drops of water onto the tawa.
 The temperature is right if they sizzle and evaporate quickly.
-Another way is to place your palm an inch above the surfaces.
-It is ready if you feel the heat’s intensity is too strong to keep your palm there for more than a second.
+Another way is to place your palm an inch above the surface.
+It is ready if you feel the heat’s intensity is too strong to keep your palm there for over a second.

 - Place the chapati on the tawa, and do not disturb it.
-After about half a minute, some small bubbles will start to pop out on the surface, and the color will darken slightly.
-When there are some larger bubbles appear, it indicates that the bottom of the chapati has cooked.
+After half a minute over a high flame, some small bubbles will pop on the surface, and the color will darken slightly.
+When some larger bubbles appear, it indicates that the bottom of the chapati has cooked.
 Now you can turn it over to the other side and wait for another half a minute.

 - Lift the chapati with a spatula to check the bottom side’s doneness.
-When some brown spots are starting to form, flip it over again so that the side with the brown spots is on top.
+When some brown spots start forming on the first side, flip it over again so the side with the brown spots is on top.

 - Now that’s when the magic happens.
 Since both sides have been cooked by now, the hot air within the chapati will expand, separating both sides and puffing up the chapati like an air pillow!

-- You need to move the ‘pillow’ swiftly, either flip it over or tap to deflate it to avoid the chapati’s contact point with the tawa from burning due to high heat.
+- You need to move the ‘pillow’ swiftly, either flip it over or tap to deflate it to prevent the chapati’s contact point with the tawa from burning due to high heat.

 - Apply a light coating of ghee on the top side, especially at the chapati’s edge, to prevent it from drying out.